umamaheshwari1010/Turtle_game/README.md

 # Turtle_game

-Turtle Racing Game is a fun Python project using the `turtle` module.
+Turtle racing game is a fun Python project using the `turtle` module.
 Players can select the number of racers, and the turtles move randomly toward the finish line.
 The first turtle to reach the top wins!

 ## 🎮 Features
 - Choose **2 to 10 racers**.